 I coach according to the ICF definition of coaching.

-As an ICF certified coach, I adhere to a form of coaching that honors the client as the expert in her life and work and believe that every client is creative, resourceful, and whole.
+As an ICF certified coach, while I bring significant life and work experience to the table, I adhere to a form of coaching that honors the client as the expert in her life and work and believe that every client is creative, resourceful, and whole.
 Standing on this foundation, my responsibility as your coach is to:

 - Discover, clarify, and align with what you want to achieve

 Executives are brilliant!
 They know almost everything, except those things that they don’t know they don’t know.
 Coaching can illuminate the blind spots and facilitate rapid growth.

 As a certified executive coach, I work with an organization and an executive.
 We co-create an individualized leader development experience that accelerates the leader’s ability to achieve short and long term organizational goals.
 We do this through one-to-one coaching and group interactions.
 A successful coaching engagement is based on a win-win partnership.
 All parties agree and commit to the desired outcomes.
 Development of the leader is not only horizontal, but vertical – creating leadership capacity for responding to volatility, uncertainty, complexity, and ambiguity.
 As partners, our goal for each executive is to create high-leverage change that links back to support strategic organizational objectives.

 Your passion for your customers started you on the road of creating excellent products and service offerings, and building companies which you hope will sustain you and outlast you.
 As a certified business coach, I work one-to-one or in coaching groups with entrepreneurs focused on building the business owner’s ability to achieve short and long term goals.
 The needs of the business often drive the objectives of the coaching engagement, and success(ROI) can be measured by increased performance.